cha0sg0d/Google-Search-Elections/README.md

 	- Model:
 	VOTE R = LAGVOTE R + REP [St/Nat] + DEM[St/Nat] + Rep/Dem Ratio
 	- I trained 3 models: One with 2016 as heldout data and just lagvote as the indendent variable, one with a random sample of states from the four elections, and one with 2016 as heldout data and the entire model used.
+	- This can be found in the regression.R file
 4. Results:
 	- Baseline model (Just lagvote as predictor, 2016 is heldout data):
 	Residual standard error: 4.294 on 151 degrees of freedom